14 Korean Hair Care Products You Need On Your Radar

 This shampoo is a Korean celebrity favorite for a reason: It has powerful cleansing agents like salicylic acid and zinc pyrithione to rid the scalp of any excess oil and buildup, while panthenol, a derivative of vitamin B5, nourishes and softens strands.
 Additionally, its gel-like consistency leaves the hair feeling fresh and clean without ever feeling stripped.

-Remember the last time you had a haircut?
-You most likely were given a full-on scalp massage during the pre-cut shampoo process.
-Well, you can have this luxurious massage during each shampoo.
+An at-home salon experience isn't totally impossible.
 A scalp-massage brush is phenomenal for stimulating and increasing circulation in the scalp.
 Plus, this brush’s silicone teeth help to exfoliate the scalp without ever causing any undue damage to the skin.
-We recommend using this every few shampoos, or as often as you please.

 If you struggle with seborrheic dermatitis, consider this scalp treatment to rid you of your dandruff woes.
 Snail Secretion Filtrate is a key ingredient in this product, which, Cho reveals, “helps to minimize inflammation, which in turn helps to reduce dandruff and flakiness.”
 In addition to this, tea tree oil helps to rid the scalp of excess oil, while aloe juice rehydrates.
 Massage this product onto your scalp for up to one minute after shampooing and before conditioning.